Advantages of a Carbon Dividends Plan

 Pro-Growth Climate Solution

-Given the ongoing weakness of the global economy, an ideal climate strategy would double as a growth strategy.
+Given the ongoing weakness of the global economy, an ideal climate strategy would also double as a growth strategy.
 A carbon dividends plan can assist in three important ways.
-First, a gradually increasing carbon tax would send a powerful market signal that encourages technological innovation and large-scale substitution of existing energy and transportation infrastructures.
+First, a gradually increasing carbon fee would send a powerful market signal that encourages technological innovation and large-scale substitution of existing energy and transportation infrastructures.
 Second, rising fossil fuel costs would offer companies the predictability they lack in today’s energy market, encouraging longer-term investment.
 Third, dividends would have an important stimulatory effect by putting cash in the hands of the end consumers most likely to spend it.